 Instead of joining Thomas and fellow Crimson Tide teammates Trey Mullinax and Tom Lovelady at TPC Louisiana this week, however, Wyatt is 700 miles north, at Victoria National Golf Club in Newburgh, Ind., (population 3,325) where, without any status on any major tour and ranked outside the top 1,000 in the world, he had to Monday qualify just to get into the Web.com Tour’s United Leasing & Finance Championship.
 It might as well be a million miles from New Orleans.

 ‘There’s a fine line trying to get better and sticking with what got you where you are.
 I did a bad job of fetchin’ and trying to get better immediately rather than steady progress.’ —Bobby Wyatt

-PGA Tour life is rich with trappings—millions of dollars at stake each week, swanky hotels, luxury courtesy cars, fame.
+PGA Tour life is rich with spoils—millions of dollars at stake each week, swanky locales, luxury courtesy cars, fame.
 In the case of a hotshot up-and-comer, everybody wants a piece, too—agents, equipment reps, swing gurus, trainers, sport psychologists.

 “It’s a little bit of a circus,” Wyatt said.
 “I wasn’t prepared.
 So many people are trying to help you, it’s dizzying.
 I got caught up in that.”